clairebvs/play-backend/README.md

 Play is a full-stack JS / Express music-themed CRUD application and a partner project for Module 4 Back End students at Turing School of Software & Design.
 The project introduces students to Express with a Postgres database, Node.js, and HTTP testing in these frameworks.

- Looking for the front end?
+Looking for our front end?
 Visit [play-frontend](https://github.com/BeccaHyland/play-frontend).

- Play interfaces with an external API to populate songs by a searched artist, then allows the user to track favorite songs and add favorites to playlists.
+Play interfaces with the external API [Musixmatch](https://developer.musixmatch.com/)  to populate songs by a searched artist, then allows the user to track favorite songs and add favorites to playlists.

  ## Setup
 1. Clone this repository